shambhavi-20/cse15l-lab-reports/Week5_Lab_Report.md

 <img width="1030" alt="Screen Shot 2023-03-11 at 4 49 05 PM" src="https://user-images.githubusercontent.com/114725358/224518188-291acdcb-e353-49d2-8ea1-121353435e94.png">

-- After that it runs the test again and commits the changes to github.
+- After that, it runs the test again and commits the changes to GitHub.
-- the whole output looks like this:
+- The whole output looks like this:

   <img width="776" alt="Screen Shot 2023-03-11 at 4 47 15 PM" src="https://user-images.githubusercontent.com/114725358/224518152-0bccc929-7344-4177-9381-47606f5ad477.png">